JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/scope.md

-# Soft Local Scope
+# Soft local scope

 The scope of a variable is the region of a code where the variable is visible.
-There are two main types of scopes in Julia: **global** and **local**, and we will discuss it [later](@ref Scope-of-Variables).
+There are two main types of scopes in Julia: **global** and **local**, and we will discuss it [later](@ref Scope-of-variables).
 In this section, we will only focus on loops.

 Every variable created inside a loop is local, i.e., it is possible to use it only inside the loop.